-Tom Bauerle, President of Colorado Golf & Turf, has been the Club Car distributor for 33 years.
+Tom Bauerle, President of Colorado Golf & Turf, has been the Club Car distributor since 1983.
 Here are some of his insights on what to consider.

 Golf cars are not just for playing golf.
 They’re ideal for neighborhood transportation, light hauling, lawn work and hunting.
 They’re also used by small business owners, RVers, equestrians, hobby farmers and many others.
 “Knowing how you plan to use your golf car is the first and most important step in the selection process,” Bauerle says.

 Either gas or electric cars can be used for neighborhood transportation, light hauling and yard work.
 Both are fairly easy to maintain.

 “If you use your vehicle for golf or short trips and want to go green, consider a quiet, zero-emissions electric car.
 Today’s top models can get 20-30 miles on a single charge.
 Look for a car that includes a strong battery pack and a regenerative braking system that allows you to adjust the regenerative braking.
 This lets the car optimize the energy reclaimed when stopping,” Bauerle says.

 For a longer range, go with gas.
 Gas may also be a better option for campers, hunters and RVers, as it can be difficult to recharge batteries when you’re on the road.
 “Choose a vehicle with a powerful, name-brand engine, a big gas tank for a longer range and excellent hill-climbing performance,” Bauerle advises.
 “Some manufacturers tune for mileage, but if you’re using your car for rugged or hilly terrain, you’ll want a car that’s tuned for hill-climbing performance.”